Kieaer/Essentials/README.md

 Please submit your idea to this repository issues or Mindustry official discord!

 ## Requirements for running this plugin
+This plugin does a lot of disk read/write operations depending on the features usage.

 ### Minimum
 CPU: Ryzen 3 2200G or Intel i3 8100<br>
 RAM: 256MB<br>